KledEatsTacos/hospital-database-project/README.md

+# Hospital Database System

 This is my Database Management Systems project.
-It is quite bad, I know, but I made it in a few days only, so...

-It is basically a hospital system where you can add patients, give them appointments, and simulate billing and payments The SQL code is included in the solution, in a .txt file named sql.txt. and the interface was made with C# (My most hated language)
+It is a hospital management system where you can add patients, schedule appointments, and simulate billing and payments.

+## Features
+- Add and manage patient records.
+- Schedule and manage appointments.
+- Simulate billing and payments.

+## Notes
+- The SQL code is included in the solution in a file named `sql.txt`.
+- The interface is built with C#.

+This project was created in a short timeframe, how very unprofessional of me...